ericsnowcurrently/cpython/Doc/howto/concurrency.rst

        }
    </style>

-For convenience, here is a summary of what we'll cover later.
+Here is a summary of what we cover in this HOWTO:

 **Concurrency Primitives**